nhrones/Clock/README.md

   This app is configured to code and build all front-end javascript from typescript files located in the /src/ folder.
   These **ts** files are auto-transpiled and bundled on-change to a single ./dist/bundle.js file.
-  The _index.html_ file in the root folder loads this javascript bundle.js and a css file from the /dist/ folder:
+  The _index.html_ file in the root folder loads this javascript bundle.js and a css file from the /dist/ folder: (keeping index.html in the root, allows us to run this from Github-Pages)
   ```
      <link rel="stylesheet" href="./dist/styles.css" />
      <script type="module" src="./dist/bundle.js"></script>